qiskit-community/qiskit-experiments/docs/index.rst

         This is a detailed description of every module, method, and function in Qiskit Experiments and how to use them, suitable for those working closely with specific parts of the package or writing your custom code.
 You'll find in these references:

-        * What are all possible input parameters to CurveAnalysis
+        * What are all possible input parameters to the :class:`.CurveAnalysis` class

         +++

         .. button-ref:: apidocs/index
             :expand:
             :color: secondary
-            :click-parent:

             To the API reference